sidhu177/presentation-aws-lambda/PITCHME.md

 ### Lambda 101
 AWS Lambda is an event driven purely compute resource that allows users to deploy code directly and not worry about infrastructure maintenance.
 Think of it as pushing just the python script as opposed to instantiating the EC2 and updating the OS, maintaining security patches, installing the language with dependant libraries and then running your code.
 Lambda does away with all of that.
 Just Fire and Forget.

++++

+### Departure from Previous Architectures

+With on demand serverless compute, Lambda is replacing EC2s in traditional architectures and is demonstrating performance all the while reducing cost.

++++

+### Cost Benefit
+ - Billed in milli seconds
+ - steps in 100 milli seconds
+ - On demand run and scale as you go needless to say, lambda offers some impressive cost benefits that makes it hard to ignore
 ---

 ### Dashboard